kbelkna/Project3/entertainment.md

 Statistics for Shares Across Days of Week

-### Monti - Summary Statistics
+#### Total Articles Shared by Day of Week

-First, we will analyse the frequency of occurrence of publications on each day of the week.
+Next, we will analyse the frequency of occurrence of publications on each day of the week.
 The one-way contingency table below presents those frequencies.